Emergencies and Survival

 - Look after yourself and your group and wait for help.

 If something does go wrong, if you are carrying a communication device such as a PLB or a satellite messenger device or happen to be in cell coverage you’ll be able to easily raise the alarm.
-One of the advantages of satellite devices that provide online tracking is that if you are unable to raise the alarm, rescuers can see their last known location.
-This makes finding the device carrier a lot easier.

 If you do not have a way to contact anyone you will need to wait for someone else to call the Police, providing you’ve left your intentions with a trusted contact and they know what to do.